ibara/openbsd-gcc/README.md

 GCC is set to use the GNU as included in this package as its assembler.
 This guarantees the latest metadata support.
-It also proves the best matching for `-march=native` compiles.
+It also provides the best matching for `-march=native` compiles.

 Why?
 ----